stemar/vagrant-centos-7-6/README.md

 > You will see many red line warnings from `yum` during provisioning but let the script finish,
 > most of them are not fatal errors.

-You can prepend the `vagrant up` command with these environment variables or you can edit `Vagrantfile`.
+If you want to override the defaults, you can prepend the `vagrant up` command with these environment variables or you can edit `Vagrantfile`.

-### PROJECTS_DIR
+### SYNC_DIR

-Add the environment variable `PROJECTS_DIR` with your own path name under your home directory.
+Add the environment variable `SYNC_DIR` with your own path name under your home directory.
 Name it the same name to reduce confusion.
 Ex.: if the host machine has `~/projects` a.k.a. `/Users/stemar/projects`, the guest machine will have `~/projects`, a.k.a. `/home/vagrant/projects`.